xiuql/BDSIM4CEPC/manual/source/installation.rst

 Configuring the BDSIM Build with CMake
 --------------------------------------

-To either enter paths to dependcies manually, or edit the configuration, the following command will give you and interface to CMake (from ``bdsim-build`` directory)::
+To either enter paths to dependencies manually, or edit the configuration, the following command will give you and interface to CMake (from ``bdsim-build`` directory)::

   > ccmake .